stutzlab/lets-do-it/README.md

 4. So the Milestone work starts...
 5. The Technical Leader will communicate the architecture to other programmers by documenting it in a README.md
 6. The Technical Leader will mark the next issues to be done with label "TODO"
-7. The Programmer will get any issues marked with "TODO" and develop in a feature branch with the name of the issue (see Gitflow)
+7. The Programmer will get any issues marked with "TODO", assign to him/herself and commit his/hers changes to a feature branch with the name of the issue (see Gitflow)
   * If the programmer need any help (help coding, help deciding, help explaning), ask for help in comments.
 Mention who you think would better help you.
   * Always assign the issue to you when working on it so that others know someone is doing the job
 8. Commits in this branch must have a reference to the issue being developed in commit log.
 Ex.: "#closes 24"